 Like Mom taught us, we’re considerate of one another.

 But some of my neighbors’ neighbors, a few blocks south of me here on the leafy southwest side of Madison, 10 miles south of the Capitol, don’t have it so good.

 Crime is up 30% in the last three years.
 Home values have declined at twice to three times the average citywide drop.
 There are more deadbolt-locked doors, high fences, and fierce dogs.

 These streets don’t look mean.
 Mature trees shade the neighborhoods—Greentree, Orchard Ridge, Meadowood, Prairie Hills, Maple Prairie, Park Ridge.
 Here and there one can still see the original foursquare farmhouses, somewhat incongruent amid the ranch-style homes built between the 1950s and the 1970s.
 Church spires are the only features to rise above the tree canopy.

 Fabled UW-Madison coach “Hockey Bob” Johnson raised his family here.
 I moved next door to the home of the late FBI agent who tracked down the Army Math bombers on the UW campus.
-That old guard pioneered their freshly minted suburban neighborhood in the mid-1950s, when they could look across their fences at cows
+That old guard pioneered their freshly minted suburban neighborhood in the mid-1950s, when they could look across their fences at cows at pasture.

 Raymond Road is our main street and supports a refurbished strip mall anchored by the ubiquitous Walgreens drugstore.
 In an ominous sign, the meat market moved out recently.
 There and scattered near other main thoroughfares is that Holy Grail of Madison’s institutionalized left: the duplexes and fourplexes of “affordable housing.”